emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

       // Compound MAC calculated using keys generated from EAP method X and the TLS tunnel.

-      // Next EAP conversation started (with EAP-Request/Identity) after successful completion of previous method X.  The Intermediate-Result and Crypto- Binding TLVs are sent in the next packet to minimize round trips.
+      // Next EAP conversation started (with EAP-Request/Identity) after successful completion of previous method X.  The Intermediate-Result and Crypto-Binding TLVs are sent in the next packet to minimize round trips.

       Intermediate Result TLV (Success),
       Crypto-Binding TLV (Response),